danielle076/java_basics/src/K_DecisionMakingStatements/Switch/readme.md

 - Display a message if any of these are found and then break.<br/>
 - Add a default which displays a message saying not found.

-## Day of the week assignment - switch and if statement
+## Challenge Day Of The Week  - switch and if statement

 Write a method with the name `printDayOfTheWeek` that has one parameter of type int and name it day.
 The method should not return any value (hint: void)